Simultaneous optical phase and loss estimation revisited: measurement and probe incompatibility: Probe incompatibility for single-mode loss

 First, let us consider the probe state $| \psi^{(2)}_\alpha (0) \rangle$, which consists of two single-mode squeezed states with strong displacement.
 In that case, we cannot simply assume that $\tau_{\mathrm{in}} = 1$, as this returns to the single-mode case described in section \ref{section_gauss_sm}.
 Then, in order to have access to the probe mode, we consider a transmissivity that goes asymptotically to one, in the form $\tau_{\mathrm{in}} = 1 - 1/\bar{N}^q$, with $0<q<1$.
 In that way, we have the following limits for the phase QFI:

 and for the loss QFI:

 From the last two equations, we conclude that the ultimate quantum precision bounds for phase and loss are achieved simultaneously when $q<p$, which means that the transmissivity is converging sufficiently slowly to one, ensuring that the squeezing contributions from the two beams always interfere, i.e., $\lim_{\bar{N} \rightarrow \infty} (1-\tau_{\mathrm{in}}) \bar{N}_r = \infty$.
 In contrast, when $q>p$ the transmissivity is converging sufficiently fast to one in such a way that the squeezing contributions from the two beams do not interfere asymptotically, i.e., $\lim_{\bar{N} \rightarrow \infty} (1-\tau_{\mathrm{in}}) \bar{N}_r = 0$.
-This last case reproduces the results of the single-mode state given by Eq.(\ref{qfi_sm_alpha}) and then the same incompatibility problem appears.
+This last case reproduces the results of the single-mode state given by Eq.~\eqref{qfi_sm_alpha} and then the same incompatibility problem appears.
 Finally, when $p=q$ the ultimate precision limit of both parameters can be simultaneously achieved in the regime of large losses ($\eta \approx 0$).

 In Fig.~\ref{gaussian_vs_optimization} we show the normalized QFI for states of the form $\mathcal{F}(\rho^{(2)}_\alpha (0))$, considering two values of loss ($\eta = 0.9, 0.1$), and comparing the results with the non-Gaussian optimal states obtained numerically from the ISS method.
-Finally, the off-diagonal QFI matrix element generated by the parameter dependence in the displacement is given by:
+Finally, in the strong displacement regime, the off-diagonal QFI matrix element is given by: